Tortoise-Community/music-bot/README.md

-# Chilltoise: 24/7 Discord Music Bot
+# Music-Bot: 24/7 Discord Music Bot

 A lightweight discord music bot designed to play 24/7 lo-fi music in your server's voice channel.
 Built with `discord.py` this bot caches MP3 files locally and synchronizes seamlessly with Pixeldrain in the background.